Building record MLI42775 - Bede Cottages, Addlethorpe

 • Bibliographic Reference: Nikolaus Pevsner and John Harris, with Nicholas Antram.
 1989.
 Buildings of England: Lincolnshire (Second Edition). p.92.

 • Bibliographic Reference: Linda Crust.
 2002.
-Lincolnshire Almshouses: Nine Centuries of Charitable Housing. p.27.
+Lincolnshire Almshouses: Nine Centuries of Charitable Housing. no.49, p.27.

 • Report: Allen Archaeology Ltd. 2014.
 Bede Cottage, Orby Road, Addlethorpe.
 AAL site code: ABCO 14.